janimm/RealDash-extras/OBD2/README.md

 &nbsp;
 ### **keepInRotation [optional] (from RealDash 2.4.2)**
-RealDash has a feature that removes commands from the rotation if there is no valid response from the vehicle multiple times on the row.
-This attribute allows to disable automatic removal of invalid commands from the rotation.
+RealDash has a feature that removes commands from the rotation if there is no valid response from the vehicle multiple times on the row. **keepInRotation="true"** attribute allows to disable automatic removal of invalid commands from the rotation.

 &nbsp;
 ### **Receive multiple values on one command**